 Blood glucose monitoring is an essential part of your treatment plan when you have diabetes.
-Your blood glucose numbers are important to help you and your diabetes care provider make the best decisions for optimal blood glucose targets on a daily basis, as well as over time.
-Self-management of values outside your target range can provide direction for immediate action.
-Ongoing blood glucose management can help you prevent or delay long-term complications, such as diabetes-related eye disease, diabetic kidney disease and nerve damage associated with diabetes.
+Your blood glucose numbers are important to help you and your diabetes care provider make the best decisions for optimal blood glucose targets.
+Self-management of values outside your target range can provide you with direction for immediate action.
+Blood glucose management over time can help you prevent or delay long-term complications, such as diabetes-related eye disease, diabetic kidney disease, and nerve damage associated with diabetes.
 Additionally, your diabetes care team relies on timely and accurate glucose values to provide recommendations regarding your treatment plan.
 This article provides information about the use of external continuous glucose monitors (CGMs) for diabetes management.

-A continuous glucose monitor — typically referred to as a CGM — is a system that measures interstitial glucose levels (glucose in fluid between cells) on a continuous basis throughout the day and night.
-The CGM system is made up of a sensor, a transmitter and a receiver.
+A continuous glucose monitor — typically referred to as a CGM — is a system that measures interstitial glucose levels (glucose in the fluid between cells) on a continuous basis throughout the day and night.
+The CGM system is made up of a sensor, a transmitter, and a receiver.
 A tiny sensor about a half-inch long is inserted just below your skin, usually on your belly or arm.
 From there, an electrode measures your interstitial glucose levels within the tissue fluid rather than directly from your blood.
 A transmitter attached to the sensor sends glucose information to a wireless receiver.
 This receiver displays glucose results on a small screen in up to five-minute intervals.
-It may be a separate device or incorporated into an insulin pump.
-Some CGM devices can now be incorporated with insulin pumps to adjust insulin delivery to decrease hypo- and hyper- glycemia as well as to increase time-in-range (the percent of time that your blood glucose levels are in your recommended target range).
-The unit also allows you to set and manage your sensor settings to personalize them for your lifestyle.
+It may be a standalone device or incorporated into an insulin pump.
+Some CGM devices can now be integrated with insulin pumps to adjust insulin delivery to decrease hypo- and hyperglycemia (low and high glucose) as well as to increase time-in-range (the percent of time that your blood glucose levels are in your recommended target range).
+The unit also allows you to set and manage your sensor alert settings to personalize them for your lifestyle.
 Since your CGM device is continuously recording your glucose levels, you can see this information at any time, allowing you to track glucose changes and identify trends.
-Seeing glucose levels in “real time” can help you make decisions throughout the day about how to balance your food, activity and diabetes medications.
+Seeing glucose levels in “real time” can help you make decisions throughout the day about how to balance your food, activity, and diabetes medications.
 Some CGMs send information directly to a smartphone or tablet.
-You can even share your glucose numbers with your loved ones through your smart device.
+You can even share your glucose numbers with your loved ones or other caregivers through your smart device.

 Talk with your diabetes care team to see if you qualify for a CGM.
-The majority of people who use CGMs have Type 1 diabetes; however, CGM may be covered for some with Type 2 diabetes as well.
-CGM is usually covered if you have Type 1 or take multiple insulin injections daily, monitor your blood glucose (with a meter) at least four times daily, and have frequent hypoglycemia (low blood glucose) and/or hyperglycemia (high blood glucose).
-If you have Type 2 diabetes and meet these criteria, you may qualify to use a CGM.
+The majority of people who use CGMs have type 1 diabetes; however, CGM may be covered for some with type 2 diabetes as well.
+CGM is usually covered if you have type 1 or take multiple insulin injections daily, monitor your blood glucose (with a meter) at least four times daily, and have frequent hypoglycemia and/or hyperglycemia.
+If you have type 2 diabetes and meet these criteria, you may qualify to use a CGM.
 CGM may be indicated if you have hypoglycemia unawareness, which is when you do not feel the symptoms or recognize the signs of hypoglycemia.
-Hypoglycemia unawareness places you at a higher risk for episodes of severe hypoglycemia.
+Hypoglycemia unawareness puts you at a higher risk for episodes of severe hypoglycemia.
 Also, you should be under the routine care of your provider and be aware that qualifications may vary between insurance plans.

-A prescription from your provider is required for CGM.
-Your diabetes care team may offer insight regarding your individual insurance coverage based on their experience using CGM in diabetes patient care.
-Fortunately, due to the improvement in the technology, the reliability of the information and the ease of use, more and more insurers are offering coverage for the various CGM systems (i.e. Medtronic, Abbott, and/or Dexcom).
+A prescription from your diabetes provider is required for CGM.
+Members of your diabetes care team may offer insight regarding your individual insurance coverage based on their experience using CGM in diabetes patient care.
+Fortunately, due to the improvement in the technology, the reliability of the information, as well as the ease of use, more and more insurers are offering coverage for the various external CGM systems (i.e., Dexcom, Abbott, and/or Medtronic).
 If you are interested in learning more, consult with your commercial insurer about the qualifications and coverage for CGM.
-If you have Medicare, coverage of CGM system supplies and accessories is available when the beneficiary uses an approved Abbott or Dexcom product with a receiver classified as durable medical equipment.
-Additionally, you must have Type 1 or Type 2 diabetes, be checking blood glucose at home at least four times daily, be on three or more insulin injections or use an insulin pump, and require frequent adjustments to your diabetes regimen.
+If you have Medicare, coverage of CGM system supplies and accessories is available when the beneficiary uses an approved product with a receiver that is classified as durable medical equipment.
+Additionally, you must have type 1 or type 2 diabetes, be checking blood glucose at home at least four times daily, be on three or more insulin injections or use an insulin pump, and require frequent adjustments to your diabetes regimen.
 If you are a Medicare beneficiary, you may want to call 1-800-MEDICARE or visit dexcom.com/medicare-coverage/faqs/medicare and and freestylelibre.myehcs.com/medicare for more information.

-In any case, be sure and ask about deductibles and copays and how that applies to CGM coverage as well as ongoing coverage for CGM supplies.
-Keep in mind that your CGM sensor will need to be replaced every seven to 14 days depending on the model with the exception of the implantable sensor (Senseonics), which should be replaced every 90 days.
+In any case, be sure and ask about your deductibles and copays and how they would apply to CGM coverage as well as ongoing coverage for CGM supplies.
+Depending on the model you are using, your external CGM sensor will need to be replaced every seven to 14 days.

 Your diabetes care provider will want to make sure you are equipped with the following to increase the probability of success.
 Ideally, you should be adequately trained by a diabetes technology expert to get the most out of your device.
 Upon starting CGM, your education and training should include the following:

-When compared with a standard blood glucose meter, using a CGM improves surveillance of your glucose levels by giving you feedback throughout the day while requiring fewer finger sticks.
+When compared with a standard blood glucose meter, using a CGM improves surveillance of your glucose levels by giving you feedback throughout the day while requiring fewer finger-sticks.
 Those who gain the most benefit from a CGM are those who use it daily to evaluate glucose trends and assist in therapy treatment decisions.
-If CGM is a routine part of your life with diabetes, take advantage of it by developing your skills over time to best use these data to analyze your glucose patterns and trends to support your diabetes care decisions.
+If CGM is a routine part of your life with diabetes, take advantage of it by developing your skills over time.
+This way, you can best use these data to analyze your glucose patterns and trends to improve your diabetes care decisions.
 Keep in mind, the world of diabetes technology is ever-changing, so stay up to date by asking questions of your diabetes care team so you can take advantage of the best options for your treatment plan

 Want to learn more about CGM?
 Watch “Continuous Glucose Monitoring” and read “Sensing the Big Picture With Continuous Glucose Monitoring.”